Creamy Pan Seared Pork Chops with Asparagus

 Who’s ready for some pork chops?
 I am obsessed with this recipe!
 Pork chops have always been a favorite of mine.
 My mom’s most special meal that she made for us growing up were these Saucy Pork Chops, straight out of Betty Crocker I believe.
 Pork chops just have such a homey taste, don’t you think?

-This recipe for creamy pan seared pork chops is a little more sophisticated, with sauteed asparagus and mushrooms, and a simple pan sauce of balsamic vinegar and cream, with a hint of thyme.
+This recipe for creamy pan seared pork chops is a little more sophisticated, with sautéed asparagus and mushrooms, and a simple pan sauce of balsamic vinegar and cream, with a hint of thyme.
 It’s delicious and SO easy to put together.
-It’s good on it’s own or over some noodles or potatoes.
+It’s good on its own or over some noodles or potatoes.

 First things first: prepping the pork.
 For this recipe I like to use boneless pork chops because they cook a little faster, but you could easily use bone in pork chops no problem.
 Just be sure to use a meat thermometer.